illinois-cs241/illinois-cs241.github.io/_posts/2016-02-10-mini-valgrind.md

 ## Demo

-Your section leaders will demo a implementation of a working Mini Valgrind.
+Your section leaders will attempt to demo a implementation of a working Mini Valgrind.
 Please do also make an effort to read over the code that is provided for you.

 ## Learning Objectives